Sailaukan/tengri-pro/README.md

 ## Acknowledgments
 - Special thanks to the React and Firebase communities for their invaluable resources.
 - Inspired by the rich heritage and storytelling tradition of the Tengri.

-## Note
-This website uses Firebase's free tier, which imposes limitations on read/write requests to Firestore.
-Consequently, users may experience errors if these limits are exceeded.
-If you encounter this issue, please try accessing the website again after 1-2 hours.
-We aim to migrate to Supabase in the future for improved scalability but are currently constrained by time.
-Thank you for your understanding.